Quantitative Mode Stability for the Wave Equation on the Kerr Spacetime: Proof of the Energy Flux Bound and Integrated Local Energy Decay

 Due to the support of $\partial_u\chi$, the $u$ integration occurs over a region of uniformly bounded size.
 Hence, Cauchy-Schwarz in the $u$ integral implies that (\ref{blah}) is controlled by

 Now we can just appeal to (the proof of) Lemma \ref{errorEnergy}.
 For the term

-we can carry out exactly the same procedure except that we add a Hardy inequality (appendix \ref{hardy}) at the end so that we can close the estimate at the level of derivatives of $\psi$.
+we can carry out exactly the same procedure except that we add a Poincar\'e inequality (just as in proposition \ref{errorEnergy}) at the end so that we can close the estimate at the level of derivatives of $\psi$.
 In conclusion, we have